amylour/everneed/README.md

 - [Convertio](https://convertio.co/) for file conversion to PNG, WEBP.
 - [Tiny Png](https://tinypng.com/) for file size reduction.
 - [Lucidchart](https://www.lucidchart.com/pages) for ERD (entity relationship diagram) creation.
-- [Favicon](https://favicon.io/) for converting an icon into favicon.
+- [Favicon](https://favicon.io/) for converting an icon into a favicon.
 - [amiresponsive](https://ui.dev/amiresponsive) for screenshot of Everneed on different screen sizes.
 - [Perplexity AI](https://www.perplexity.ai/) for breaking down Python concepts and Django documentation into more understandable chunks.
 - [Mailchimp](https://mailchimp.com/) is used for marketing with their newsletter subscription service.